 - A warm, dry place to cure your tobacco: Attics and garages typically work best.

 - Knife and cutting board, food processor, tobacco slicer, OR pasta maker: See the section below on "Preparing the End Product" and choose whichever method suits you best.

-How to Plant Tobacco Seedlings
+How to Start Tobacco Seeds

-- Put seed-growing mix, or a mixture of fine soil and sand in a shallow container.
+- Put seed-growing mix or a mixture of fine soil and sand in a shallow container.

-- Sprinkle seeds very lightly over the soil, and water (note: It's probably best to do this by placing the container in a bucket or the sink to soak in an inch or two of water, then allowing it to drain before you put it back on its dish).
+- Water them thoroughly and then keep watering to prevent the dirt from drying out.
+(Note: It's probably best to do this by placing the container in a bucket or in the sink to soak in an inch or two of water, then allowing it to drain before you put it back on its dish.)

 - When they're about four inches high, and after the last of the frost, plant them out.

 How to Transfer Tobacco Seedlings Into the Garden